Mod 1 U-Turn: Reference Points and Throttle (Pass 2026)

 As you commit to the U-turn, snap your head round so you are looking down the corridor in the direction you will be exiting.
 That head turn rotates your shoulders and naturally drops the bike into the lean angle you need.
 Riders who keep their head facing forward will fight the bike all the way round.

-#Body position
+Body position

 On a tight low-speed turn, you counterweight: keep your torso upright while letting the bike lean under you.
 This is the opposite of road riding, where you lean with the bike.
 The counterweight technique tightens the bike turning circle by a metre or more on most machines.
+The same body position pays off on the figure of eight.

 Knees in, hands light on the bars, elbows relaxed.
 A tense rider will fight the bars and the bike will fight back.
 A relaxed rider lets the bars find the natural lock for the speed and lean.

-#The line through the U-turn
+The line through the U-turn

 The cleanest U-turn line is a single smooth arc from one side of the corridor to the other.
 Many riders make the mistake of going straight at the far line, then trying to turn at the last second.
 The result is a tight, panicked turn that runs out of corridor.